6 Types of Call Center Automation You Should Have in 2023

 Additionally, ASR helps authenticate the identity of the customer before connecting them to an agent.
 Automation allows call centers to offload routine and time-consuming tasks, improving customer experiences, which in turn makes them more efficient.

-Why is Call Center Automation is Important?
+Why is Call Center Automation Important?

 Optimization of the processes is important for every call center, but specifically in a way that improves the efficiency and performance of their human agents.
 No matter how cliché it might sound, the fact is customer experience matters most; and agents must be empowered to deliver positive customer experiences.